 The Final Point

 This is a topic that is near and true to my heart.
 Being a father of four human children and three dog children, I want nothing more than to protect them and provide the best for them.
-Having said that, I’ve made it a mission of mine to really dive deep into this topic over the course of this next year and uncover the truth behind the dog food phenomena.
+Having said that, I’ve made it a mission of mine to dive deep into this topic over the next year and uncover the truth behind the dog food phenomena.

 Aside from genetics, I truly believe that we are what we eat and the same holds true for our pets.